caasi/expo-2025-map/README.md

 It's a pain to find pavilions of Expo 2025.
 So here is a simple interactive map.

+The map image is composed by [Mouse Around the World](https://mousearoundtheworld.com/updated-osaka-expo-2025-map/).
+Please visit him a visit!

 ## How to Add Regions

 Open your devtool and click anywhere on the map.
 It will output transformed coordinates.